The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 4. External lateral ligament.

 In the lower part, the lateral ligament of the knee joint is connected to the fibula.
 It starts from the external condyle.
-When the leg is extended, the ligament is tense, and when bent, it is relaxed.
+When the leg is extended, the ligament is tense, and when flexed, it is relaxed.
 It has no connection with the meniscus, because there is a fatty layer between them.

 Video about the anatomy of the knee joint.